mik-tf/openedx-ha/docs/disaster-recovery.md

 # Disaster Recovery Guide

 This guide outlines procedures for recovering your Open edX platform in case of catastrophic infrastructure failure.
+The system is designed with zero single points of failure (SPOF), but proper disaster recovery procedures are still essential.

 ## Complete Infrastructure Loss Recovery